mabdelatty1987/vmm-v3-script/Lab/cn2/lab_exercise/lab1/README.md

    - subnet for the virtual network
    - export and import route target.
 These RT is used to export and import route information with SDN gateway. the export/import route target used must match with the ones configured on the SDN gateway
    - namaspace (it has to be the same with the namespace where default-podnetwork and default-servicenetwork are configured)
-   - labels service.contrail.juniper.net/externalNetwork with tag default-external
+   - labels service.contrail.juniper.net/externalNetwork with tag the same as the one configured on kubemanager

 4. Apply manifest file [lab1_public1.yaml](lab1_public1.yaml).